Trellis Foundation

 • Don't submit unsolicited proposals - Only apply when RFPs are announced; subscribe to quarterly newsletter for notifications

-• Texas focus is paramount - While other geographies may occasionally be included per RFP, programs serving Texas students are prioritized
+• Texas focus is paramount - While other geographies may occasionally be included per RFP, programmes serving Texas students are prioritised

-• Equity must be explicit - Clearly articulate how your project centers low-income students and students of color and addresses systemic disparities
+• Equity must be explicit - Clearly articulate how your project centres low-income students and students of colour and addresses systemic disparities

 • Partnerships strengthen applications - Collaborative approaches with documented partner support significantly enhance competitiveness